VTiS15/UNOBot/README.md

 If UNOBot somehow gets stuck and is unresponsive in your server, try the following:
 * Forcefully end the ongoing game using `/u-eg`; or
-* Manually delete the UNO channels
+* Manually delete the UNO channels (and perhaps category)

 before starting a new game.